tucker87/JT.js/README.md

 # Tjs

-This is a small utility for allowing using of jQuery-like syntax.
+This is a small utility for allowing the use of jQuery-like syntax.

 ## document.ready